ni/slsc-capability-explorer/README.md

-# Using the SLSC Capability Explorer
+# Using the Offline SLSC Capability Explorer

 ## Installing the JSONtext Library

-The SLSC Capability Explorer requires the JSONtext library.
+The Offline SLSC Capability Explorer requires the JSONtext library.
 Refer to the JSONtext by JDP Science package at [ni.com](www.ni.com) to download and install the JSONtext library.
 NI recommends that you download and install the JSONtext library through VIPM.

 ## Opening a Capabilities File